 Ashton Eaton was a world record-holder (for the first time) at 22, then a U.S. champion at 23.
 With 2011 marking his first profession season, Eaton was already one of, if not the best runner among world-class multi-event athletes.
-He also excels in the jumps and has been working to improve his throws.
-Eaton won five NCAA championships at the University of Oregon then gained a silver medal at the 2011 outdoor World Championships before reaching even greater heights in 2012.
+He also excels in the jumps and has improved his throws.
+Eaton won five NCAA championships at the University of Oregon and then gained a silver medal at the 2011 outdoor World Championships before reaching even greater heights in 2012.

 Outdoor World Record:

 Eaton won the 2012 U.S. Olympic Trials with a world-record 9,039 points.
 He's the second decathlete to pass 9,000 points, beating Roman Sebrle's old mark of 9,026.
 He set all-time decathlon records for the 100 meters (10.21 seconds) and the long jump (8.23 meters/27 feet), plus a personal best in the pole vault (5.30/17-4½), before closing with a personal best 4:14.48 in the 1500 meters.

 Eaton was a multi-talented athlete before he’d even considered trying the decathlon or heptathlon.
 He won Oregon high school state championships in the 400 meters and the long jump, and also competed in prep football and wrestling.
 It was his high school coach, Tate Metcalf, who informed Eaton that he was destined for multi-event competition in college.

 Eaton competed in his first decathlon as a college freshman.
 It didn’t take him long to learn the ropes as he earned his first NCAA decathlon title as a sophomore.
 He’s the only performer to ever win three consecutive NCAA Division I decathlon championships, and he added a pair of heptathlon titles in his junior and senior years.
 The versatile Eaton also won Pac-10 conference championships in the 110 hurdles and the long jump as an Oregon senior.